arkime/arkimeweb/CONTRIBUTING.md

 Want to contribute a [WISE 3.x Config](https://arkime.com/wise-configs)?
 Just follow these steps:
 * Follow the [instructions above to fork the project](#pull-requests-muscle).
-* Add your configuration to the arimeweb/_posts directory.
+* Add your configuration to the arikmeweb/_posts/wiseconfigs directory.
   * The filename must be in this format: `yyyy-mm-dd-wise-title.md`
   * The file must be a `.md` (markdown) file.
   * The filename must start with the date (use the current date).
-  * The filename must include the keyword "wise".
-  * The file should include a title, description (optional), tags (optional):
+  * The file should begin with a title, description (optional), tags (optional) in this format:
     ```
     ---
     title: Test WISE Config